AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 **Question 2**: _Which domain or domains do you intend to use for transactional emails?_

-Adobe Commerce on Cloud offers SendGrid Simple Mail Transfer Protocol (SMTP) proxy service that provides outbound email authentication and reputation monitoring services.
+Adobe Commerce on Cloud uses the SendGrid Simple Mail Transfer Protocol (SMTP) proxy service, which provides outbound email authentication and reputation monitoring services.
 SendGrid sends transactional email on your behalf, so it requires domain information.

-Example for SendGrid Domains: `example@your-store.com`
+Example for SendGrid domain: `example@your-store.com`

 See [SendGrid mail service](../cloud-guide/project/sendgrid.md) in the _Commerce on Cloud Infrastructure_ guide for further guidance about transactional emails and domain settings.